max-mapper/get-dat/markdown/03-status-log.md

 35682579, Copenhagen, Hovedstaden, Denmark
 ```

 Now, let's import it into dat, but this time we can add a message.
-It's nice to add a message when you import data so that other people (including your future self) can get a quick overview of what happened to the dataset overtime.
+It's nice to add a message when you import data so that other people (including your future self) can get a quick overview of what happened to the repository over time.

 ```
 dat import cities.csv -d cities -k cityId  -m "Added cities dataset"